xiix0/scam/README.md

-Are you sure the back door is locked?
+Hope that the day after you die is a nice day.